LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    decimal('123 and then 456')
    // => 123.0

-Integers which are converted to decimals simply have a decimal point appended.
+Integers that are converted to decimals simply have a decimal point appended.
 The value of the number does not change. ::

    decimal(123)